Two-stage Geometric Information Guided Image Reconstruction: Proposed model and algorithm

 \section{Proposed model and algorithm}

-In this section, we present our reconstruction model and analyze how to apply split ADMM to solve the model at each stage.
+In this section, we present our reconstruction model and analyze how to apply split Bregman to solve the model at each stage.
 The idea is to use both the shearlet transform and the weighted TV.
 To enhance the accuracy of weights associated to the TV regularization, we propose a two-stage method.
 The first stage is to solve a standard $\TV$-$L_1$-$L_2$ model with the shearlet transform to get an initial guess for the underlying image of interest.
 Note that the extraction of geometry does not work at Stage I since the accuracy is relatively low.
 In the second stage, we generate the initial spatially variant weights based on the result from stage I, and then alternate image reconstruction and weights update until it converges at this stage.
 The entire algorithm alternates the two stages until the relative error between two consecutive results is within a tolerance value.

-For the shearlet part $\Phi u$, we adopt the FFST algorithm which is completely done by the Fourier transform and the inverse Fourier transform.
+For the shearlet part $\Phi u$, we adopt the FFST algorithm which involves the Fourier transform and the inverse Fourier transform.
 Let where $\SH_i(u)$ is the $i$th subband of shearlet transform of $u$ and $N$ depends on the number of scales in shearlet transform.
 The $i$th subband of the shearlet transform can be efficiently implemented as componentwise multiplication with a mask matrix denoted by $H_i$ in the frequency space.
 We have

 where $M_{H_i}\in\mathbb{R}^{n^2\times n^2}$, $U$ is the matrix representation of the vectorized image $u$ and $\hat{U}$ is the Fourier transform of $U$.